unikent/beta.kent/README.md

 # beta.kent

+# THIS THEME IS STILL IN BETA AND NOT FOR APPROVED FOR PRODUCTION USE
+Usage

+This theme is still in beta and not approved for production use, please refer to the current brand guidleines for use of the exisitng brand.

 - This repository has been created for the Kent beta site index page
 - This is to keep the [Kent Theme](https://github.com/unikent/kent-theme) clean
 - This repo will pull in dependencies from [Kent Beta Libs](https://github.com/unikent/kent-beta-libs)